LennyPhoenix/GodotDiscordSDK/README.md

 ## Docs

-For detailed documentation, head to [the wiki](https://github.com/LennyPhoenix/Godot-Discord-SDK/wiki).
+For detailed documentation and instructions, head to [the wiki](https://github.com/LennyPhoenix/Godot-Discord-SDK/wiki).

+## Downloading

+To download precompiled binaries for every commit, head to [the actions page](https://github.com/LennyPhoenix/Godot-Discord-SDK/actions), or download [a specific release](https://github.com/LennyPhoenix/Godot-Discord-SDK/releases).

 ## Compiling & Installing